 Liquidity risk is defined as the risk of being unable to meet its financial obligations as they fall as a result of insufficient access to liquid funds.
-DKVBs Liquidity Risk Policy is defining a clear framework for liquidity risk management.
+DKV Belgium's Liquidity Risk Policy is defining a clear framework for liquidity risk management.
 The main risk identified is a short time liquidity risk for ongoing claims payments.

 To be able to fulfil its short-term needs, DKV Belgium holds a liquidity buffer in cash.
 A close monitoring of this buffer is done by the Finance department.
+In 2020, particular attention was given to the impact of the Covid-19 pandemic.